-These vary from 2-17 on anterior side and 6-25 on posterior side.
+These vary from 2-17 on the anterior side and 6-25 on the posterior side.

 The vertebral arteries supply 80% of feeder arteries in the neck.
 In thoracic and lumbar areas the aorta gives rise to these vessels.
-In sacral area, iliolumbar arteries, fifth lumbar arteries, middle sacral arteries and lateral sacral arteries are important sources.
+In the sacral area, iliolumbar arteries, fifth lumbar arteries, middle sacral arteries, and lateral sacral arteries are important sources.

-These form additional important source of blood supply in cervical region.
+These form an additional important source of blood supply in the cervical region.

-They originate from vertebral arteries in neck, aorta in thoracolumbar area andf lateral sacral artery in sacral region.
+They originate from vertebral arteries in the neck, aorta in the thoracolumbar area, and lateral sacral artery in the sacral region.

-In few people ascending pharyngeal artery is an important source of segmental arteries.
+In a few people ascending pharyngeal artery is an important source of segmental arteries.

-This anastomosis forms a rich network of vessels and allows to ligate segmental arteries without affecting the circulation of the cord.
+This anastomosis forms a rich network of vessels and allows to ligation of segmental arteries without affecting the circulation of the cord.

 Artery of AdamKiewz

-It is the largest feeder of lumbar part of spinal cord.
-It is on the left side between T9-T11 vertebrae in almost 80% of the people.
+It is the largest feeder of the lumbar part of the spinal cord and forms an important component of blood supply of spinal cord.
+It is on the left side between the T9-T11 vertebrae in almost 80% of people.

 Venous drainage of the spinal cord is not as clearly defined as arterial circulation and can be highly variable.